 Stand Up Paddleboard on Kootenay Lake

-There’s arguably no better thing to do in Nelson in the summer than enjoy Kootenay Lake.
+There’s arguably no better thing to do in Nelson in the summer than enjoy Kootenay Lake, one of the best lakes in BC.
 Enjoy your time on a stand-up paddleboard or soak in the sun from a canoe or even a motorboat.
 This lake is lively in the summer, especially on a summer day.
 You’ll forget you’re even in Canada and think you are down south!

 Sunbathe Under the Big Bridge

 There’s a big orange bridge in Nelson.
 It’s a symbol of the town, and you literally can’t miss it.
 Right under the bridge is a public beach that is nice to relax in the summer.
 There’s easy water access from here if you have floaties or just want to wade near the shore.

 The Rotary Lakeside Park is fantastic for a stroll or just to hand around the many Canadian Geese in the winter.

 Day Trip to Kaslo

 Another excellent day trip to take from Nelson is to the village of Kaslo.
 It’s just an hour away from Nelson is a historic mining town well worth a morning out.
 Once a town that prospered off silver, now it sits as a charming tourist town along the Kootenay Lake.

 The population is tiny, and the town may get sleepy at night, but there’s a fun atmosphere here during the day.
 Head to the beach for a paddle, or just wander around town.
 There’s a charming art gallery in town.
 If you want to wander around a bit more, you should definitely check out the SS Moyie, a National Historic Site in Canada.